Is Glasgow safe to visit? A comprehensive safety guide

 Is Glasgow safe to visit right now?

-When leaving the safety of your own country it is important to learn about the city you're visiting.
+When leaving your own country it is important to learn about the city you're visiting.
 The United Kingdom is generally safe with a good ranking of 33 on the 2021 Global Peace Index, however right now some countries give a travel advisory for the area.
-It's recommended to be cautious, keeping a look out for any suspicious activity when in crowded places.
 That being said, it is a good idea to check in with your own government to see what kind of travel restrictions they have in place for the United Kingdom, and also to see if the warning has changed.

 You'll still have a great time if you do decide to travel to Glasgow and we'll do our best to prepare you for an exciting and safe trip.
 There is no such thing as a perfect safety guide so you should also consult some other websites to get as much information as possible.
 Overall, the city is actually pretty safe for tourists and the most common crimes that you'll need to watch for are petty theft and occasionally muggings.